 After the Kickstarter, what came next?
 It's always so fascinating to see how a publisher evolves across its first couple years.

-I was jealous that movies get all these cool illustrated books and music is usually only biography.
-There's not a lot in the way of the coolness of geeky merchandise and books and stuff like that.
+II was jealous that movies get all these cool illustrated books and music is usually only biographies.
+There's not a lot in the music industry in terms of cool, geeky merchandise and books.
 So I wanted to do something along those lines.
 I wanted to create books that had the heart of a fan and that would allow fans to enjoy the music in different ways while also hopefully introducing new fans to the bands.
 S&S loved the idea, so we started working together ever since.
 I think we've done probably about eight books so far.
 Once you have distribution, the conversations with the other bands become a lot easier.

 It really opens doors.